 We welcome review articles, opinion pieces, and perspectives that address this mission.
 In addition, to promote the control of COVID-19, original research articles will be considered for publication.
 We encourage scientific contributions from both academia and industry.
 Manuscripts should address, but not be restricted to, the following topics:

-• Natural plant products: Medicinal compounds in traditional herbal prescriptions and their antiviral activities.
+• Natural plant products: Production of plant compounds with antiviral activities.
 Cell cultures for the production of antivirals.
 Cultivation and extraction of bioactives from medicinal plants.

 • Recombinant expression: Use of plant molecular pharming for the production of viral recombinant proteins as diagnostic reagents, vaccines, and/or carriers and the production of proteins effective treatments (antibodies, cytokines, receptors, etc).

 PLEASE READ: Manuscripts and abstracts with a focus in the medicinal effects of plant products are welcomed in the Research Topic: Ethnopharmacological Responses to the Coronavirus Disease 2019 (COVID-19) Pandemic

 TOWARDS AVOIDING MAJOR OVERLAP, A PRELIMINARY ABSTRACT IS REQUIRED FROM ALL AUTHORS.

 Find funding available for research related to COVID-19:

 Keywords: plant cell culture, plant specialized metabolites, plant-made vaccines, Plant recombinant proteins, antivirals, molecular farming, medicinal botany, bioreactors